-Cell phones should be turned off and kept in your bag.
+Cell phones and computers should be turned off and kept in your bag.
 Be respectful of fellow students and be in your seat when class begins.
-Use laptops or pads in class for notes only.
+You will use your computers in class only for group work on your project.
 Hold side conversations outside the classroom.